-The waters of Kachemak Bay and lower Cook Inlet are rich with plankton, kelp and seagrass, which form the base of the food web for the fish, shellfish, marine mammals and seabirds that live in this region.
-The primary production from plankton and marine plants is in turn driven by ocean conditions including temperature, salinity, oxygen, turbidity and nutrients.
-We are measuring oceanography and plankton in Cook Inlet to understand how changing environmental conditions affect species injured by the Exxon Valdez oil spill and the coastal ecosystem over the long term.
-We also aim to detect climate changes that may lead to ecosystem regime shifts and provide oceanographic information to Gulf Watch Alaska scientists and agency managers who monitor fish, marine mammal and bird populations.
+The waters of Kachemak Bay and lower Cook Inlet are rich with plankton, kelp, and seagrass, which form the base of the food web for the fish, shellfish, marine mammals and seabirds living in this region.
+The primary production from plankton and marine plants is in turn driven by ocean conditions, which varies with temperature, salinity, oxygen, turbidity and nutrients.
+We are measuring oceanography and plankton in Cook Inlet to understand how changing environmental conditions affect species injured by the Exxon Valdez oil spill and coastal ecosystem food webs over the long term.
+We provide data and information products to support agency management for spill-injured species, to detect climate changes that may affect those species and lead to ecosystem regime shifts, and to characterize year-round marine conditions for Gulf Watch Alaska scientists who monitor nearshore intertidal, fish, marine mammal, and bird populations.

 Where are we sampling?

-We are sampling at stations along five transects in lower Cook Inlet and Kachemak Bay and at stationary sites in Seldovia Harbor, Kasitsna Bay, Homer Harbor, and a mooring in Bear Cove near the head of Kachemak Bay.
+We are sampling at stations on across- and along-bay lines in Kachemak Bay and in southeast Cook Inlet, and at nearshore sites in Seldovia Harbor, Kasitsna Bay, Homer Harbor, and a mooring in Bear Cove near the head of Kachemak Bay.

 How are we sampling?

-We conduct boat surveys along repeated transects in lower Cook Inlet.
-We collect oceanographic data from the surface to the bottom, make zooplankton and phytoplankton tows in the upper water column and opportunistic seabird and marine mammal observations.
-We collect water quality measurements year-round at stations in Seldovia and Homer harbors and in ice-free months at a mooring in Bear Cove.
-We also collect phytoplankton samples every other month at the Kasitsna Bay Lab dock.
+We conduct monthly boat surveys year-round to sample at repeated stations along transects in Kachemak Bay and lower Cook Inlet.
+During these surveys we collect oceanographic data from the surface to the bottom, conduct zooplankton and phytoplankton tows, and make opportunistic seabird and marine mammal observations.
+We have sensors installed to collect continuous water quality data year-round at two sites, Seldovia and Homer harbors, and in ice-free months at a mooring in Bear Cove.
+We also routinely collect phytoplankton samples at the Kasitsna Bay Laboratory dock.

 What are we finding?